Infield

 Published: Reading time: ~ 7 min.
 Comments: 0

-Apart from the positions of the bowler and batsman, there are several key points in the Infield zone, namely:
+Apart from the positions of the bowler and batsman, there are several key points in the infield zone, namely:

 3. A mini-zone that is a continuation of Slips and is located in the front diagonal part closer to the wicket-keeper.
 The player assigned to it performs virtually the same functions but can bring more benefit if the match is held on a slow pitch.